davidrpugh/nvidia-rapids-data-science-project/docker/README.md

 ![Creating a new DockerHub repository for your project](./img/creating-dockerhub-repo-screenshot.png)

-DockerHub is now configured to re-build your project's Docker image whenever new commits are pushed to your GitHub repository!
-Whenever you push new commits to your project's GitHub repository, GitHub will notify DockerHub and DockerHub will then run the `hooks/build` script to re-build your project's Docker image.
+DockerHub is now configured to re-build your project's image whenever commits are pushed to your project's GitHub repository!
+Specifically, whenever you push new commits to your project's GitHub repository, GitHub will notify DockerHub and DockerHub will then run the `./hooks/build` script to re-build your project's image.
 For more details on the whole process see the [official documentation](https://docs.docker.com/docker-hub/builds/advanced/#build-hook-examples) on advanced DockerHub build options.

 ## Running a Docker container